thom4parisot/thom4.net/source/_posts/2013-dynamic-grunt-targets-using-templates.md

 [Dynamic file object](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) maps various `src` to `dest` within *one target*.

-But what about **writing multiple targets at once** — without any line of code?
+But what about **writing multiple targets at once** — without add any line of code?

 <!--more-->